Skip to content

 Where this leaves an in-scope group

 The distinction at the heart of this regime is simple once it is stated plainly, and expensive when it is missed.
 The CbC notification is the signpost — it tells the Ministry of Finance who will file and where, and it is generally due by the last day of the group’s financial year.
-The CbC report is the substantive filing — the full jurisdiction-by-jurisdiction data return, filed once at group level by the Ultimate Parent Entity or an appointed surrogate, and generally due within 12 months of the year-end.
+The CbC report is the substantive filing — the full jurisdiction-by-jurisdiction data return, filed once at group level by the UAE-resident Ultimate Parent Entity, and generally due within 12 months of the year-end.
 Both apply to MNE groups at or above the AED 3.15 billion consolidated revenue threshold, and both carry independent penalty exposure for late or incorrect filing.

 A group that internalises that structure — two obligations, two deadlines, one financial year — has already avoided the most common and most costly failure in the entire regime.
 The rest is disciplined calendar management and clean, reconciled data.
 We help UAE groups map their Country-by-Country reporting obligations against their financial year, confirm the reporting entity and jurisdiction, and prepare the notification and report so they sit consistently with the group’s wider corporate tax and transfer pricing position.